-Atos Origin has offices in more than 120 cities worldwide to support our customers.
+Atos Origin has offices worldwide in order to support its customers.
 The addresses, phone and fax numbers of our main offices can be found on the Locations page on our website www.atosorigin.com.
+Details of current job opportunities can be found in our Careers pages.